Robustness of Algorithms for Causal Structure Learning to Hyperparameter Choice: Experiments

 \subsection{Results}

-Presented results employ the following naming convention with respect to the data generating process: \textit{graph\_p} (number of nodes), \textit{graph\_d} (edge density), \textit{graph\_type} (graph models; ER or SF), \textit{data\_n} (sample size), \textit{data\_sem} (SEM type; gumbel or gp).
+Presented results employ the following naming convention with respect to the DGP: \textit{graph\_p} (number of nodes), \textit{graph\_d} (edge density), \textit{graph\_type} (graph models; ER or SF), \textit{data\_n} (sample size), \textit{data\_sem} (SEM type; gumbel or gp).
 Error bars are standard errors unless stated otherwise.
-Note only the most important results are presented in the main content of the paper.
+Due to space limitation only the most important results are presented in the main content of the paper.
 The rest of the results, that do not change conclusions, are in Appendix \ref{app:results}.